clusterlink-net/clusterlink/README.md

 - Policy.
 Represent communication rules that must be enforced for all cross-cluster communications at each ClusterLink gateway.

-For further information, please refer to the [concepts section](https://clusterlink.net/docs/main/concepts/)) on the ClusterLink website.
+For further information, please refer to the [concepts section][concepts] on the ClusterLink website.

-## Getting Started
+## Getting started

 ClusterLink can be set up and run on different environments: local environment (Kind), Bare-metal environment, or cloud environment.
-For more details, refer to the [Getting Started Guide]([docs/installation.md](https://clusterlink.net/docs/main/getting-started/users/)).
+For more details, refer to the [Getting Started Guide][user-guide].

 Additionally, here are some other documents you may find helpful:

-- [Cluster Tutorials](https://clusterlink.net/docs/main/tutorials/) - These tutorials describe how to establish multi-cluster connectivity for applications using two or more clusters.
+- [ClusterLink Tutorials][tutorials] - These tutorials describe how to establish multi-cluster connectivity for applications using two or more clusters.
-- [ClusterLink Developer's Guide](https://clusterlink.net/docs/main/getting-started/developers/) -This guide explains how to configure a development environment and contribute code to ClusterLink.
+- [ClusterLink Developer's Guide][developer-guide] -This guide explains how to configure a development environment and contribute code to ClusterLink.

 ## Contributing